-Despite British Columbia's general reputation for being "evergreen," Vancouver does indeed have fall foliage, trees with leaves that turn brilliant colors in the fall.
-There are many local spots to take in the fall foliage, including Stanley Park and the gorgeous VanDusen Botanical Garden, as well as great options for driving trips to nearby leafy destinations.
-Check out this list to find the best spots for taking in the changing colors of fall in Vancouver.
+Despite British Columbia's general reputation for being "evergreen," Vancouver does indeed have fall foliage, which usually starts to appear in late September before falling from the trees in mid-November.
+There are many local spots to take in the fall colors, including Stanley Park and the gorgeous VanDusen Botanical Garden, but there are also plenty of nearby leafy destinations within driving distance of the city.

 Another free and easy way to see fall foliage in Vancouver is to simply take to the streets on your bike or in your car.
-Among many possibilities, you'll find crimson-leafed Persian ironwoods on the 500 block of Eighth Avenue, while golden-leafed Cercidiphyllum japonicum are at 6100 Brightwood Place, near the Fraserview Golf Club.
+Among many possibilities, you'll find crimson-leafed Persian ironwoods on the 500 block of Eighth Avenue, while golden-leafed katsura trees line the roadway at 6100 Brightwood Place, near the Fraserview Golf Club.

 The campus of the University of British Columbia in Vancouver is surrounded by trees on three sides that turn to gold, orange, and red each fall.
 These bright autumnal colors complement the campus' scenic location nestled between the city, mountains, and the Pacific Ocean.

 The Univerisity of British Columbia's Vancouver campus on the western tip of the Point Grey peninsula is a half hour's drive from downtown.
 Take a tour of the university's Nitobe Memorial Garden, which is full of fall color all season long, or schedule one of the entire campus to truly take in all the sights.

 Known for its fruit orchards and wineries, the Okanagan Valley is also famous for its incredible fall foliage.
 If you can take the time for a drive into the countryside, this region of British Columbia is the perfect destination to take in the colors of autumn.